RocketPy-Team/RocketPy/docs/development/conflicts.rst

 **Rebase**

-The `rebase` operation integrates changes from one branch into another by replaying \
+The `rebase` operation integrates changes from one branch into another by reapplying \
 the commits on top of the target branch.
 It results in a more linear history.

 * Produces a cleaner, linear commit history.